 Built as a family retreat from the commotion of every day life, Oak Hill Stables has been a haven for the Sarthou family, who have held a lifetime passion for horses.
 The 500-acre property was built to raise and train their competitive Quarter Horses and hunter ponies for hunter/jumper competitions.

 In the summer months, Oak Hill Stables hosts a riding camp for youth who come from as far as New York.
 Laura Sarthou Sale continues to give riding lessons to her many students during the school year as well, which is a fitting role for this long-time Oxford school teacher.

 In 2006, Laura and Charlie Sarthou expanded their vision for the gorgeous location.
 Laura sketched out her design for a wedding chapel on a napkin one evening at dinner, and they were on their way.

-The farm, which opened its bed and breakfast in 2007, has quickly become a popular location for weddings, social functions, and corporate events.
+The farm, which opened its event space in 2007, has quickly become a popular location for weddings, social functions, and corporate events.
 The enchanting Gothic wedding chapel, perfectly set between the pool and pasture, frames a favorite old walnut tree in its altar’s archway.
 During weddings, horses are known to gaze over the fence and observe the ceremony.
 As if on cue, they excitedly run along the fence line as the wedding carriage, pulled by a Percheron horse named Robbie, approaches the chapel’s entrance.

 The large Victorian style home, set on top of the hill above a pasture where over 90 horses roam freely, is a lovely location for any event.
 Two large porches, one with gas logs, invite its guests to linger.
 The library is a wonderful place to rest at the end of the day, with views of the chapel, pasture, and woods on each side.